 That's all there is to it.
 With more RAM, your PC will be able to run more applications at the same time without consulting your PC's hard drive.
 While you haven't increased your computer's processing speed, you've reduced the amount of time it needs to check for specific data.
 It's an easy and relatively inexpensive way to get more life out of your PC.

-Learn more about computers and upgrades from the links on the next page.
+Learn more about computers and upgrades from the links below.